Ligaments In The Shoulder

 The shoulder joint is protected and surrounded by a soft tissue sac called the shoulder capsule.
 Ligaments, soft tissue structures that connect bone to bone, help reinforce the capsule.
 The capsule and ligaments provide passive stability to the shoulder while still allowing movements in different planes.
 Below we will describe the ligaments that help keep the shoulder in its place.

 The joint capsule is shaped by a group of ligaments that connect the humerus to the glenoid.
 These ligaments are the main source of stability for the shoulder.
-There are three Glenohumeral ligaments ( superior, middle and inferior glenohumeral ligaments).
-These ligaments in the the shoulder help hold the shoulder in place and keep it from dislocating out of the socket.
+There are three Glenohumeral ligaments ( superior, middle, and inferior glenohumeral ligaments).
+These ligaments in the shoulder help hold the shoulder in place and keep it from dislocating out of the socket.